beyondconstraint/SQLKing/README.md

 ####TODO####
 - Validate that object relationships defined by @Column are annotated with @Table
 - Validate that auto_increment columns must be int or long
-- @Table annotation should support foreign_key functionality
 - @NotNull annotation and handle this validation in the software layer
-- Composite Foreign Key Constraints
+- Add table Alias support for Queries, Foreign keys and Joins
+- Allow for join creation based on Foreign key Annotations (including aliases)
+- Add support for database version upgrades scripts, so that exisiting data is retained